-One such occasion was a banquet held in Toronto in 1853 for Robert Stephenson (opposite), the great British engineer and bridge designer.
-He invented the Rocket, pictured on the menu below, an early ace locomotive.
+The occasion was a banquet in Toronto for Robert Stephenson (pictured), the great British engineer and bridge designer.
+He invented the Rocket, shown on the menu below, an early ace locomotive.

-He designed famous bridges in Britain and elsewhere including the still-standing Britannia Bridge in Wales and Victoria Bridge in Montreal (one of the team for the latter).
+Stephenson designed or worked on famous bridges in Britain and elsewhere including the still-standing Britannia Bridge in Wales and Victoria Bridge in Montreal.
 His father was also an eminent engineer, George.
-The Stephensons, together with Brunel, a close friend of Robert’s, were the acme of Victorian engineering.
+The Stephensons, together with Brunel, a close friend of Robert’s, represented the acme of Victorian engineering.

-In August, 1853 Stephenson was in Toronto, Canada West, “C.W.” as it was called for short.
-It was the progenitor of the Province of Ontario.
-C.W. was the English-speaking part of the United Province of Canada, and Canada East was the mostly French-speaking part.
-With Confederation in 1867, these became the Provinces of Ontario and Quebec.
+In the summer of 1853 Stephenson was visiting Toronto in Canada West.
+“C.W.”, as the nickname went, was the progenitor of the Province of Ontario.
+C.W. was the English-speaking part of the United Province of Canada.
+Canada East was the mostly French-speaking part.
+With Confederation in 1867, these became respectively the Provinces of Ontario and Quebec.

-Stephenson was in town to advise Grand Trunk Railway on a plan to create a continuous link east of Toronto to an ice-free port in Maine.
-Part of that involved building the Victoria Bridge.
-Construction began in 1854 and ended some years later, although Stephenson died before its completion, from Bright’s Disease, possibly connected to his occupation.
+Stephenson was in town to advise Grand Trunk Railway on its plan to create a continuous link from Toronto to an ice-free port in Maine.
+Part of that involved conceiving the Victoria Bridge.
+Construction began in 1854 and ended a few years later but Stephenson died before completion due to Bright’s Disease, possibly contracted as a result of his work.

 Also pictured on the menu (courtesy HathiTrust, the other images are from Wikipedia) is the Britannia Bridge.

-They ate up a storm, prairie chicken, fish of all kinds including salmon from Scotland (why Scotland?
-Maybe it was salted or smoked), all kinds of other game and butcher’s meats both fresh and cured, many fruits and vegetables (it was high summer), fine desserts, and much else.
-And look at those wines: Champagnes, Bordeaux, old sherries, port, and Madeira, they had it all.
+They ate up a storm at Stephenson’s party: prairie chicken, fish of all kinds including salmon from Scotland, all kinds of game, butcher’s meats fresh and cured, fruits and vegetables (it was high summer), fine desserts, and much else.
+And look at those wines: Champagne, Bordeaux, old sherry, port, and Madeira: they had it all.

-As always in such matters there are strangely modern – or modern-seeming – touches.
-Like patties, which you can get in many quarters of Toronto, the Caribbean version.
-Lobster, lobster salad, oysters, still as popular as ever.
-Margaux, Leoville, Mumm’s, Sandeman’s too, I just had a glass of each (just kidding).
+As always in such matters there are strangely modern touches.
+Patties, for instance, which you can get in many quarters of Toronto, Caribbean-style at any rate.
+Lobster, lobster salad, oysters – all still popular today.
+Margaux, Leoville, Mumm’s, Sandeman wines – luxury items today no less than in 1853.

-While it would have been nice to see an Imperial stout ranked with the Curacao, Maraschino, and “pale” brandy, I’ll take the menu as it comes.
+While it would have been nice to see an Imperial Stout along with the Curacao, Maraschino, and pale brandy, I’ll take the menu as it comes.
 Wouldn’t you?